Team-Swamp/CaptureGraafsmeer/README.md

 # Capturegraafsmeer

 This is a `location-based augmented reality` mobile serious-game for android.
+Here is a [gameplay video](https://www.youtube.com/watch?v=tSfMB9JWZ2Q) of the game/application.

 | Links | Description |
 | ---------|----------|